-This course will help improve your reading.
 Reading is more than decoding words.
 It's about digging deep into the meaning of them.
 That's because reading requires thinking.
 It also requires careful analysis of the text that you are reading.
 (A text is a book, story, poem, speech, essay, film, video, billboard, etc.)

-The course assignments, homework and poetry packages, quizzes, presentations, and exams will help you focus on the meaning of what you read, hear, tell, and write.
-You will do this, in large part, by writing about what you read and hear.
+The course assignments, homework and poetry packages, quizzes, presentations, and exams will help you focus on the meaning of what you read.
+You will do this, in large part, by writing about what you read.
 That's because, according to Juno Pappas, "writing is thinking made visible" (p.
 44, 2015).
-By this, Pappas means that writing is a powerful and useful tool for thinking about (and shaping) reality.
+By this, Pappas means that writing is a powerful and useful tool for thinking - a tool for getting what you want and need.

 Rigorous learning requires time and focus.
 That's why this course is grounded in using time productively.
 We start on time.
 We end on time.
-In between starting and ending, we do the following: Read, listen, speak, write, repeat.
-Read, listen, speak, write, repeat.
-And so on.
+In between starting and ending, we do the following: Read, write, repeat.
+Read,